upisfree/aframe-physics-system/README.md

 - No support for collision filtering - all object pairs
 - Restitution (bounciness) is a global property, rather than per-body
 - No stateful collision data - just a stream of events that starts when collision is happening, and stops when collision ends (compare Ammo, which offers distinct collide-start, collide-end events and collision state that can be queried at any time; no idea yet what PhysX offers here...)
+  - But see: https://github.com/wmurphyrd/aframe-physics-extras#collision-filter for an extension that enables this.